shayani2003/GitHub-Action-Study-Guide/README.md

 **Question 61:** As a developer, you need to use GitHub Actions to deploy a microservice that requires runtime access to a secure token used by a variety of other microservices managed by different teams in different repos.
 To minimize management overhead and ensure the token is secure, which mechanisms should you use and access the token?
 (Choose two)

 **Options:**

-- Store the token as an organizational-level encrypted secret in GitHub.
+**(A)** Store the token as an organizational-level encrypted secret in GitHub.
 During deployment, use GitHub Actions to store the secret in an environment variable that can be accessed at runtime.

-- Store the token in a configuration file in a private repository.
+**(B)** Store the token in a configuration file in a private repository.
 Use GitHub Actions to deploy the configuration file to the runtime environment.

-- Store the token as a GitHub encrypted secret in the same repo as the code.
+**(C)** Store the token as a GitHub encrypted secret in the same repo as the code.
 Create a reusable custom GitHub Action to access the token by the microservice at runtime.

-- Use a corporate non-GitHub secret store (e.g., Hash Corp Vault) to store the token.
+**(D)** Use a corporate non-GitHub secret store (e.g., Hash Corp Vault) to store the token.
 During deployment, use GitHub Actions to store the secret in an environment variable that can be accessed at runtime.

-- Store the token as a GitHub encrypted secret in the same repo as the code.
+**(E)** Store the token as a GitHub encrypted secret in the same repo as the code.
 During deployment, use GitHub Actions to store the secret in an environment variable that can be accessed at runtime.

 **Correct Answers:**

-- **Store the token as an organizational-level encrypted secret in GitHub.
-During deployment, use GitHub Actions to store the secret in an environment variable that can be accessed at runtime.**
+**(A)** Store the token as an organizational-level encrypted secret in GitHub.

-- **Use a corporate non-GitHub secret store (e.g., Hash Corp Vault) to store the token.
-During deployment, use GitHub Actions to store the secret in an environment variable that can be accessed at runtime.**
+**(D)** Use a corporate non-GitHub secret store (e.g., HashiCorp Vault).

-**Supporting Statement:**
+**Explanation:**

-* Storing the token at the organizational level provides central management and control.
+-Organizational-level secrets allow multiple repositories to use the token securely.
-* Using a dedicated secret store like Hashicorp Vault offers enhanced security and centralized management for sensitive information.
+-External secret stores add an extra layer of security and central management.

 ---